 Reduction of the temperature of the computing environment below approximately 80mK is required for the processor to function, and generally performance increases as temperature is lowered - the lower the temperature, the better.
-20mK is targeted as the lowest temperature that can be easily reached as an operating point.
-The processor and parts of the input/output (I/O) system, comprising roughly 10kg of material, must be cooled to these temperatures.
+The latest generation D-Wave 2X system has an operating temperture of about 15 millikelvin.
+The processor and parts of the input/output (I/O) system, comprising roughly 10kg of material, is cooled to this temperature, which is approximately 180 times colder than interstellar space!
 Most of the physical volume of the current system is due to the large size of the refrigeration system.
 The refrigeration system used to cool the processors is known as a dilution refrigerator.

 The specialized equipment to allow cooling to these temperatures is available commercially and runs reliably.
 The refrigeration technology is also mature enough that the system has a turnkey operation.
 The computer can be cooled down to operating temperature within several hours, and once this temperature is reached remain cold for months or years.

 The I/O subsystem is responsible for passing information from the user to the processor and back.
 The signals are low frequency (<30MHz) analog currents, carried on metal lines, transitioning to superconducting lines at low temperatures.
 Key components of the I/O subsystem include the processor mount and wirebonding to it; low frequency bandpass filters for removing noise from the lines; room temperature electronics for converting signals coming from a front end server to analog currents; and the front end server which receives programming instructions from a user.